DreymaR/BigBagKbdTrix/README.md

 			- Colemak does of course have more redirects than Graphite.
 Notable examples are YOU, and WAS.
 More rolls makes for more redirects.
 			- Writing YOU isn't great on either, just a little easier on Graphite.
 I've heard layout designers say that it's hard to make that word good on a good layout.
 			- Writing PHYSICS is worse on Graphite (yes, I'm a phycisist).
 Every layout has some words that don't agree well with it.
 			- For some awkward bigrams, alt-fingering helps a lot.
-Colemak `kn kl` and Graphite `sc sw` are good examples.
+Colemak `kn kl` and Graphite `sc sw ph` are good examples.
 This takes time to learn well.
 			- You will get used to a number of weakish spots with time and experience, as long as they aren't too common.
 			- If you start overthinking such weak spots though, I believe you won't be able to judge a layout fairly.
 I think this happens to many.
 			- It won't matter to all, but Colemak is still easier to learn with more QWERTY and shortcut similarities.